christian-arroyo/prometheus_alerting/README.md

 # Project Description

+The purpose of this project is to set up a server with Prometheus Server, Alert Manager, and Node Export, and trigger a High CPU alert to a slack channel if CPU% > 85%.

 This project will perform the following actions:

-1. Create an EC2 instance and the needed networking services
+1. Create an EC2 instance and the needed networking services with Terraform
 2. Execute an Ansible playbook, which will then trigger the installation of three services, using Ansible Community Roles: Prometheus server, Prometheus Node Exporter, and Prometheus Alert Manager
 3. Trigger a High-CPU alert, which will then be sent to a Slack Channel via Slack Webhooks